aleen42/PersonalWiki/projectManagement/review/review.md

 - Most colleges and universities have very strong functional organizations.
 - An organization that uses a project organizational structure earns their revenue primarily from performing projects for other groups under contract.
 - Project managers in matrix organizations have staff from various functional areas working on their projects.
+- The same organization can have different subcultures.

 #### False